 Zest Seoul

-To their credit, co-founders Demie Kim, Sean Woo, Jisu Park, and Noah Kwon built Zest around zero-waste principles, sourcing ingredients from across Korea and upcycling everything down to the orange peels, which get redistilled into the bar’s own house gin.
+To the bar’s credit, co-founders Demie Kim, Sean Woo, Jisu Park, and Noah Kwon built Zest around zero-waste principles, sourcing ingredients from across Korea and upcycling everything down to the orange peels, which get redistilled into a house gin.
+Zest even carbonates its drinks in-house to cut down on packaging waste.

 Zest Seoul